 If you think light fixtures aren’t important, think again.
 Updating lighting can be an inexpensive way to transform a room and improve the overall aesthetic.
 Think of lighting as the jewellery of your interior space.
 Even a simple plug-in can add sophisticated elegance and comfort to a room.
 Shop around and mix high street buys with bespoke.
 Investing in that large show-stopping pendant light will always be a good buy.

 2. The wrong size rug

 Rugs can instantly transform a room but it can be hard to judge the size.
 Placing a rug that’s too small for an area will not only upset the proportions of a room, but will give the impression that you couldn’t afford the larger correct sized rug.
-Make sure the rug is appropriately scaled to make all the furniture in the room relate to one another.
+Make sure the rug is appropriately scaled to your interiors to make all the furniture in the room relate to one another.

 3. Dated bathroom accessories

 There is nothing worse than seeing an old toilet seat, mouldy shower curtain or old towels hanging in the bathroom.
 Not only are they unsanitary, but also unsightly, so make sure you update them regularly.
 Bathrooms are high use areas so go for accessories made of quality materials, are easy to clean and withstand heat, humidity and lots of water.

 4. Oversized furniture

 If your home is stuffed to the brim with oversized furniture you’re making a vital error on the road to making your space look expensive.
 Before making a purchase consider the dimension of each piece and the overall volume of the room.
-Measure every nook and cranny to see if the item will fit to avoid overcrowding.
+Measure every nook and cranny to see if the item will fit your interiors to avoid overcrowding.
 Always map out the room and mark the height, width and depth of furniture using painters tape directly to the wall, don’t rely on your eye.

 5. Following design trends